pharringtonp19/housing-and-homelessness/docs/low-income housing/index.md

 ### **Housing Navigators**
-We continue to dive deeper into the topic of vouchers and the importance of neighborhoods by discussing the work on "Creating Moves to Opportunity".
-In contrast to prior work covered in class, the paper is a nice illustration of the clear insight one can produce with experimental work which tests for various mechanisms.
-The second half of the paper is particularly enjoyable to read as the authors depict the various ways in which Housing Navigator made a difference, drawing on anecdotal testimony from tenants.
-[Slides](https://slides.com/pharringtonp19/presentation-of-bergman-et-al-2023-7ae585/fullscreen)

 <div style="border: 2px solid black; padding: 10px; text-align: center; width: calc(33.33% - 1%); margin: 0 auto;">
   <!-- Title of the PNG -->